numbas/editor/docs/exam/reference.rst

         .. warning::
             Do **NOT** use this link to deliver the exam to students.
             This link is not permanent and could stop working at any time.
-            Instead, either download the exam and put it on your own webspace or in a VLE, or use the :guilabel:`Share` button on the preview to obtina a permanent link.
+            Instead, either download the exam and put it on your own webspace or in a VLE, or use the :guilabel:`Share` button on the preview to obtain a permanent link.

     Organisation
         Actions to organise this exam in the editor database.